 Are continuing education and training a priority?

-What is the patient-to-nurse ratio?
+What is the resident-to-nurse ratio?

 Is nursing care provided 24 hours a day?

 What are the credential requirements for the nursing staff?

 Is it licensed to provide Medicare and Medicaid coverage?